Gabitzuu/Gabitzuu/README.md

 ### Hi there 👋

-My name is Gabriel, i'm 16 years old and I'm studying Computer Science.
+My name is Gabriel, I'm 16 years old and I'm studying Computer Science.

 ## About me:
 - 🔭 I’m currently working on [**cybernode.host**](https://cybernode.host)